stennety/mywebsite/_posts/2017-09-07-favorite-programmers-and-designers.md

 [Simone Giertz](https://twitter.com/SimoneGiertz) is the self-styled "Queen of Shitty Robots."
 She's a Swedish inventor, robotics enthusiast, and YouTuber.
 She builds Rube Goldberg-esque robots to automate everyday tasks that often break down in comical ways.
 Check out her [YouTube channel](https://www.youtube.com/channel/UC3KEoMzNz8eYnwBC34RaKCQ).

+## Bret Victor

+[Bret Victor](http://worrydream.com/) is an interface designer, computer scientist, and electrical engineer who has worked as a human interface designer for Apple.
+He was one of a small group of people who worked on the initial design for the iPad.
+He believes strongly in the principle that creators need an immediate connection to what they're making.
+He gave an excellent talk at CUSEC in 2012 about this idea called [Inventing on Principle](https://vimeo.com/36579366).

 ## David Neevel

 [David Neevel](http://davidneevel.com/) is an inventor who lives in the Netherlands.
 He also builds some hilarious Rube Goldberg-esque machines, including [one that prints out and burns Trump's Tweets](https://twitter.com/burnedyourtweet) and [one that separates the frosting from Oreos](https://vimeo.com/60588571).
 He's got several more of his inventions featured on [his website](http://davidneevel.com/).